osiris-code/osiris/docs/hidden/reference/Profile.md

 - **math_func_expr**, character(\*), default = "NO_FUNCTION_SUPPLIED!"

 **density** - specifies a global multiplication factor for the density profile.
-Regardless of which profile type you choose the final density value will be `density * profile` value (see below).
-This parameter can used to set the density for the sphere and uniform density profile types as these default to 1.0 in the appropriate regions.
+Regardless of which profile type you choose, the final density value will be `density * profile` value (see below).
+This parameter can be used to set the density for the sphere and uniform density profile types as these default to 1.0 in the appropriate regions.

 **den_min** - specifies the minimum density for injecting particles.
-Particles are only injected when the specified density (see profile section) is above this threshold.
-This parameter is ignored if used in a species connected to a neutral or neutral_mov_ions particle source.
+Particles are only injected when the specified density is above this threshold.
+This parameter is ignored if used in a species connected to a `neutral` or `neutral_mov_ions` particle source.

 **profile_type** - specifies the profile type to use.
 There are two groups of density profiles that can be selected: (1) functions that are separable into functions that depend only on one of the coordinates, i.e., $f(x_1,x_2) = f_1(x_1) \times f_2(x_2)$ and (2) arbitrary functions.
-If you choose the use the first group, you can use piecewise-linear and gaussian functions for any of the $f_i(x_i)$.
+If you choose the use the first group, you can use piecewise-linear and Gaussian functions for any of the $f_i(x_i)$.
 If you choose the second group, you can use one of the following function types: uniform, channel, sphere or a specified mathematical function.
 You cannot mix functions from the two groups.